-I'm a writer, editor of Feministing.com, and author of Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick (HarperOne, March 2018), which explores how gender bias in the medical system is harming women.
+Maya Dusenbery is a journalist, editor, and the author of the book Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick, which the New York Times Book Review called "well researched [and] wonderfully truculent."

-Before becoming a full-time journalist, I worked at the National Institute for Reproductive Health.
-A Minnesota native, I received my B.A. from Carleton College in 2008.
-After living in Brooklyn, Oakland, and Atlanta, I'm now based in the Twin Cities.
+Before becoming a full-time journalist, she worked at the National Institute for Reproductive Health.
+A Minnesota native, she received her B.A. from Carleton College in 2008.
+After living in Brooklyn, Oakland, and Atlanta, she is now based in the Twin Cities.

 Email: mayadusenbery [at] gmail [dot] com | Twitter: @mayadusenbery